Beniamino92/AutoNOM/README.md

 ## Example

-We provide a snapshot of `illustrative_example.jl` for using our software in Julia
+We provide a snapshot of `illustrative_example.jl`, which contains a tutorial for using our software in Julia

 * Run MCMC sampler
   ```Julia